RPanczak/website/content/about/main/index.md

 intro: |

-  Previously I have worked at the University of Queensland, University of Zurich and Swansea University.
+  Previously I have worked at

+  - The University of Queensland (estimating temporary populations in Australia)
+  - The University of Zurich (looking at spatial patterns and determinants of human weight and height)
+  - The University of Bern (tracking activity of eosinophilic esophagitis and spatial patterns of end-of-life care)
+  - The Swansea University (investigating space-time clusters of suicide in Wales).

+  I have studied at

+  - The University of Bern (PhD in Epidemiology)
+  - CITY University London (MSc Information Management)
+  - University of Groningen (Exchange student Demography)
-  I have studied at University of Bern, CITY University London, University of Groningen, AGH University of Science and Technology and University of Wroclaw.
+  - AGH University of Science and Technology (PgDip Geographical Information Systems)
+  - University of Wroclaw (MSc & BSc Geography).

+  # More mundane details of my professional and educational experience can be found here.

 show_outro: true

 outro: |
-  <i class="fas fa-paw pr2"></i>Thank you for visiting!
+  <i class="fas fa-paw pr2"></i>Thanks for stopping by!
 ---

 ** index doesn't contain a body, just front matter above.